Search

 3. Election Interference

 Deepfakes pose a serious threat to the integrity of democratic processes by enabling election interference.
 Fabricated videos of political figures can be used to spread false information, manipulate public opinion, and potentially influence the outcome of elections.
-For instance, deepfake videos of prominent leaders like Donald Trump or Barack Obama could be designed to show them making statements or engaging in actions they never actually did, thereby misleading voters.
+For instance, deepfake videos of prominent leaders like Donald Trump or Joe Biden could be designed to show them making statements or engaging in actions they never actually did, thereby misleading voters.

 4. Social Engineering Attacks